-The transport of a certain substances (“species”) within a fluid flow plays an important role in many process engineering or food processing applications.
+The transport of certain substances (“species”) within a fluid flow plays an important role in many process engineering or food processing applications.

 Advanced Solid Mechanics Analysis Types

 In our ongoing effort to provide reliable and robust simulation capability, new validation projects have been added to assess the accuracy of the numerical methods on SimScale.
-Most notably, a validation study of an industrial butterfly valve flow simulation has been conducted, displayed below.
+Most notably, a validation study of an industrial butterfly valve flow simulation has been conducted, as displayed below.

 The flow through a butterfly valve was simulated at nine different opening positions and compared with experimental data.
 The very satisfying results are summarized within the documentation, and one comparison image is shown below.

 As already detailed in a separate announcement, an interactive forum has been integrated into the SimScale platform.
 As a SimScale user, you can simply log in and hit the “Forum” button in the top right.
 It takes you directly to the SimScale Forum, which is an ideal place to discuss the use of the latest features and the new platform update.

 To discover all the simulation features provided by SimScale, download the document below.